 |$160k - $200k||0|

 About Hamilton Food Share:

-This charity report is an update that is being reviewed by Hamilton Food Share.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to Greater Hamilton Food Share for review.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Fees for service||12||12||12|